 Kim is rather serious, but also very sincere; it took me three years to find a spot that she likes being scratched on, and some days she doesn’t even like to admit those.

 Andero, Peruvian Paso

 Andero is my husband Steve’s horse and was born in 2000.
 Steve brought him to Ohio in 2006 after he had lost his previous horse.
 Andy had some basic training, but Steve has barely been riding him over the last few years.

 I started working with Andero in 2016 after moving to the USA.
 As a Peruvian Paso is highly spirited with a “natural arrogance” that is desired in this breed, it has been a challenge to gain his trust and get him to breathe and relax.
 He initially did not like learning new exercises, but he has learned to trust me and has become more open-minded and a quick learner.

 We are working through the Grade 2 exercises, which is a great and fascinating challenge, as this includes trot in the Longeing and Riding Pillars, and Andy doesn’t have any natural trot.

-Andero makes me laugh, he has a good sense of humor and likes to cuddle.
-He has zero tolerance for being treated harshly or unfairly, so if I make any smallest mistake at all he will be sure to let me know immediately.
+Andero makes me laugh, he has a good sense of humor and likes being scratched.
+He has zero tolerance for being treated harshly or unfairly, so if I make any smallest mistake at all he is be sure to let me know immediately.